When you’re in front of a prospect, and you’re selling, does it feel like your strategy is just to talk them into buying?

 Doesn’t that feel a hell of a lot better than trying to talk someone into something?

-If you’d like a deeper dive into the science, limiting beliefs, and the steps of the process, you need to check out Killing the Beliefs That Are Killing Your Business.
+If you’d like a deeper dive into the science, limiting beliefs, and each of the steps of the sales process, you need to check out Killing the Beliefs That Are Killing Your Business.

-If you’d like to talk to me directly about your sales process, or to learn more about ours, schedule a Strategy Session with me.
-It’s free, and I’d love to hear what you’ve got going on in your business and see if I can help.
-This is my jam.
+If you’d like to talk to one of our coaches about your sales process, or to learn more about ours, schedule a Strategy Session with me.
+It’s free, and we’d love to hear what you’ve got going on in your business and see how we can help.
+This is our jam.

 Not sure if your sales process is where you should be focused right now?
 I suggest taking our free Rapid Assessment.
 You’ll immediately get a report on what stage your business is in, pinpointing where your priorities should be and guidance on solving the challenges you’re facing.